jenweber/empress-blog-jenweber/content/remodeling-an-ember-app---testing.md

 This is Part 3 of a series of blog posts.
 We're on a journey together to remodel an older Ember app, [ember-api-docs](https://github.com/ember-learn/ember-api-docs), incrementally bringing it up to date with the latest and best Ember and Ember Data patterns.

+For this series, I'm pair programming with Chris Thoburn, aka [@runspired](https://github.com/runspired), who is known for his work on Ember Data.
+He has over 500 commits and some great debugging skills that you and I can learn from.

 ## What you will learn in this segment

 - How to run tests on-demand instead of on every change